GabrielHenB/GabrielHenB/README.md

 - 👋 Hi, I’m Gabriel, a computer engineering student.

-- 👀 I’m interested in software and hardware development, mainly web or mobile development, but I also have an interest in learning computer security, hardware coding and computer graphics as well.
+- 👀 I’m interested in software development, on web or mobile.
+I also like learning computer security and computer graphics as well.

 - I have basic knowledge in the following languages/frameworks: Java, C, HTML, CSS, JavaScript, SQL, Bootstrap(framework), Flutter.